tyconsulting/blog.tyang.github.io/_posts/2015/2015-12-15-azure-automation-runbook-test-omsalertremediation.md

 -To your@email.address

 ```

-<strong>Requirements</strong>
+**Requirements**

 This runbooks uses the SendEmail module for sending emails.
 You can install it to your automation account directly from PowerShell gallery(<a title="https://www.powershellgallery.com/packages/SendEmail/" href="https://www.powershellgallery.com/packages/SendEmail/">https://www.powershellgallery.com/packages/SendEmail/</a>), or download the source code from GitHub(<a title="https://github.com/tyconsulting/SendEmail_PowerShellModule" href="https://github.com/tyconsulting/SendEmail_PowerShellModule">https://github.com/tyconsulting/SendEmail_PowerShellModule</a>).
-Once the module is deployed to your Automation Account, you will then need to create a connection with type "<strong>SMTPServerConnection</strong>" with the name "<strong>SMTPNotification</strong>":
+Once the module is deployed to your Automation Account, you will then need to create a connection with type "**SMTPServerConnection**" with the name "<strong>SMTPNotification</strong>":

 <a href="http://blog.tyang.org/wp-content/uploads/2015/12/SNAGHTML2d83c96-2.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="SNAGHTML2d83c96" src="http://blog.tyang.org/wp-content/uploads/2015/12/SNAGHTML2d83c96_thumb-1.png" alt="SNAGHTML2d83c96" width="237" height="710" border="0" /></a>